apache/sling-org-apache-sling-launchpad-testing/README.md

 To run individual tests against this instance, with the exact same setup used in the full build, use

-  mvn clean install -Dlaunchpad.keep.running=true -Dhttp.port=8080 -Ddebug
+  mvn clean install -Dlaunchpad.keep.running=true -Dhttp.port=8080

-The -Ddebug option enables server-side debugging of the instance under test, on port 8000.
-It can be omitted, of course.
+Use `-Dsling.debug.options="<debug options>"` for server-side debugging.

 Use CTRL-C to stop that instance.